indigo-dc/CloudProviderRanker/gitbook/running.md

 ```

 By default the service listens on port 8443, without opening an SSL
 socket.
-The the port 8443 should be exposed to, at least, the host
+The port 8443 should be exposed to, at least, the host running
-  running the Orchestrator.
+the Orchestrator.

 ## Running a Docker container